san-sei/documents/content/en/docs/software_and_hardware/troubleshoot/reader_driver.md

 Accesskeycli status
 ```

-In a healthy situation it should return the status below and also list the plugged Readers.
+In a healthy situation, it should return the status below and also list the plugged Readers.

 ![alt](/images/vendor/Troubleshoot/AccesskeyCliStatus.png)